pubnub/python-quickstart-platform/README.md

     You should see a message that the script is waiting for updates.
 The subscriber process is implemented to receive updates from the publisher process, so you don't need any further input here.

 2. In a new terminal window, run the publish script by calling `python pub.py`.

     You should see a message that informs you how to exit the process and a prompt that awaits your next update.

-    When you're finished submitting entries, you can enter `42` to exit the publisher script.
-Note that this operation forces the subscriber script to exit.
+    When you're finished submitting entries, enter `42` to exit the publisher script.
+This operation also forces the subscriber script to exit.

 ## Documentation